-Questions about cognitive integration and cognitive systems have arisen forcefully in the recent debates in the philosophy of mind, particularly in connection with the Extended Mind Hypothesis (EMH) (Clark and Chalmers 1998) and the proposal that groups sometimes constitute cognitive systems (Hutchins 1995, Huebner 2013).
+Questions about cognitive integration and cognitive systems have arisen forcefully in the recent debates in the philosophy of mind, particularly in connection with the Extended Mind Hypothesis (EMH) (Clark and Chalmers 1998) and the proposal that groups sometimes constitute cognitive systems (Hutchins 1995; Huebner 2013).
 A prominent thread in the debate over EMH can be summarized as follows: To the extent that Clark and Chalmers consider personal-level states (in the context of, e.g., their discussion of Otto and his notebook), their arguments for the extended view bog down (Rupert 2004, 2009, 2013).
-If, as they indicate, they wish to support the extended view of the mind by appeal to its causal-explanatory superiority - one that privileges natural kinds typed coarsely enough to include a significant number of real-world instances with partly external minimal supervenience bases - there must be a successful science of personal-level cognition that individuates cognitive state-types very coarsely.
+If, as they indicate, they wish to support the extended view of the mind by appeal to its causal-explanatory superiority-one that privileges natural kinds typed coarsely enough to include a significant number of real-world instances with partly external minimal supervenience bases-there must be a successful science of personal-level cognition that individuates cognitive state-types very coarsely.
 But, there's very little extant science of this sort; cognitive science tends to produce fairly fine-grained models.

 At this juncture, one naturally turns to cognitive science in search of a boundary that distinguishes cognitive from noncognitive causal contributors to the production of intelligent behavior.
-One such strategy appeals to the line between causal contributors that appear within the relatively persisting, relatively integrated cognitive system (as a whole - that is, the system roughly equivalent to the individual's entire mind or self) and those that appear beyond the boundary of that integrated system (Wilson 2002, Rupert 2009).
+One such strategy appeals to the line between causal contributors that appear within the relatively persisting, relatively integrated cognitive system (as a whole-that is, the system roughly equivalent to the individual's entire mind or self) and those that appear beyond the boundary of that integrated system (M. Wilson 2002; "Rupert 2009).
 This requires, however, some specification of a measure of integration.
 Rupert appeals to various conditional probabilities of mechanisms' co-contribution to the production of the subject's intelligent behavior.
-The view is not without its problems (Klein 2010, de Brigard 2017), and competing proposals have been made.
-For example, drawing on the work of Sporns and his colleagues (Sporns, Chialvo, Kaiser, and Hilgetag 2004), Goldstone and Gureckis appeal to a measure of computational complexity (Goldstone and Gureckis, 2009, 428; also see Clark 2009, 251 n24) to characterize the sort of integration characteristic of an integrated cognitive system.
-And, Edwin Hutchins proposes that a steep drop-off in the computational gradient ("steep gradients in the density of interaction among [representational] media") marks the boundary of the cognitively relevant unit of analysis (Hutchins 1995, 157).
-For present purposes, we emphasize only that, as it has taken shape, the debate clearly concerns subpersonal-level properties of the cognitive system.
+The view is not without its problems (Klein 2010; de Brigard 2017), and competing proposals have been made.
+For example, drawing on the work of Sporns and his colleagues (Sporns et al. 2004), Goldstone and Gureckis appeal to a measure of computational complexity (Goldstone and Gureckis 2009, p.
+428; also see Clark 2008, p.
+251, n24) to characterize the sort of integration characteristic of an integrated cognitive system.
+And, Edwin Hutchins proposes that a steep drop-off in the computational gradient ("steep gradients in the density of interaction among [representational] media") marks the boundary of the cognitively relevant unit of analysis (Hutchins 1995, p.
+157).
+For present purposes, we emphasize only that, as it has taken shape, the debate clearly concerns subpersonallevel properties of the cognitive system.
 For, the states in question do not appear to be of the sort to which folk psychological or rationalizing explanations appeal, and there's no reason to think that subjects have conscious access to the states or properties in question.
-For example, the sort of computational complexity at issue for Sporns and Goldstone and Gureckis concerns such features as the density and clustering of informationpassing channels that connect different components of the cognitive architecture, such as whether those patterns consist in a so-called small-world architecture (dense local clustering with a small number of "long-range" connections) or whether the various computationally specialized subunits are fully connected - every one connected directly to every other.
-Hutchins gives no indication of thinking that subjects can identify by introspection the fact that the genuine components of their cognitive systems are the ones within the boundary set by the steep gradient in computational processing.18 Thus, to the extent that progress is being made on issues of
+For example, the sort of computational complexity at issue for Sporns and Goldstone and Gureckis concerns such features as the density and clustering of information-passing channels that connect different components of the cognitive architecture, such as whether those patterns consist in a so-called small-world architecture (dense local clustering with a small number of "long-range" connections) or whether the various computationally specialized subunits are fully connected-every one connected directly to every other.
+Hutchins gives no indication of thinking that subjects can identify by introspection the fact that the genuine components of their cognitive systems are the ones within the boundary set by the steep gradient in computational processing.
+18 Thus, to the extent that progress is being made on issues of cognitive integration, in connection with the extended-mind debate, it is only where contributors "descend" to the level of subpersonal processes.